aadil1/PythonAlgorithms/README.md

 ### Folders and Files
 Please make sure your file is in the `LeetCode`-Folder and Named like this:
-`0001_TwoSum.py` -> 4-digit Number of the LeetCode Issue, Underscore, LeetCodeName
+`0001_TwoSum.py` -> 4-digit Number of the LeetCode Issue, Underscore, LeetCodeName.

 ### Opening Issues
 When you open an issue, please make sure the Problem is not already implemented (Look at Code/Leetcode for the Problemnumber).